frictionlessdata/datapackage/content/docs/specifications/table-schema.md

 #### object

-The field contains data which is valid JSON.
+The field contains a valid JSON object.

 `format`: no options (other than the default).

 #### array

-The field contains data that is a valid JSON format arrays.
+The field contains a valid JSON array.

 `format`: no options (other than the default).